FastComments/fastcomments-docs/src/content/guides/api/items/comment-delete.md

 interface CommentDeleteQueryParams {
     tenantId: string
     API_KEY: string
+	/** The user doing the update.
+If desired can be used to check that they can delete the comment.  **/ contextUserId?: string
 	/** Whether the comment should be deleted "live" to users viewing instances of the comment widget with the same urlId.
 NOTE: Doubles credit cost from 1 to 2. **/ isLive?: 'true' | 'false'
 }